 Leviticus 18:22 and 20:13

 The conservative perspective There it is.
 It’s straightforward.
 Men aren’t supposed to sleep with other men.
 It’s a sin.
 It’s detestable.
 It’s an abomination.
 It’s such a grave sin that it was punishable by death.
 Yes, this is the Old Testament.
 That doesn’t mean it’s not still relevant.
 We’re talking about morality here, right from wrong.
 God doesn’t change his mind on ethical matters before and after the cross.
-What I was taught (and I no longer agree with this) is that the Old Testament had moral law, ceremonial law, and penal law.
-The penal law, which was the penalties for sin, was abolished with the cross.
+What I was taught (and I no longer agree with this) is that the Old Testament had moral law, ceremonial law, and judicial law.
+The judicial law, which was the penalties for sin, was abolished with the cross.
 Jesus took the punishment for all our sin.
 Ceremonial law is a thing of the past because – well just because it’s weird and nobody wants to live like that.
+Jesus himself was the perfect sacrificial offering; he fulfilled the ceremonial law and we no longer need to practice it because his body on the cross was the perfect offering.
 But moral law: that’s still God’s heart.
 Even if he didn’t talk about it in the New Testament, we know that he laid the foundation of right and wrong in the beginning.
 It’s plain and simple: Leviticus clearly says that being gay is a detestable abomination.